ankitbit/Human-Language-Technology/README.md

 # Human-Language-Technology
-This repository corresponds to the course Human Language Technology taught by --
+This repository corresponds to the course Human Language Technology taught by **Ankit tewari**

 **Human Language Technology** is a key technology in *web search, information retrieval, social network analysis, machine translation, speech recognition*, and many other applications.
 The course introduces students to methods for natural language processing, natural language understanding, and information retrieval.